Grant Terms & Conditions

 - If you have reasonable grounds to believe that it is necessary to make sure that the project is delivered as set out in our application or following any agreed changes.

-13.2 By signing the grant acceptance form we have confirmed the following:
+14.2 By signing the Grant Acceptance Form we have confirmed the following:

 - That the two signatories are authorised by the organisation named in the application form to enter into a legally binding agreement on our behalf.